-Industrial application segment sales reported at HK\$112.6 million in 2019 compared to HK\$111.3 million in 2018, an improvement of 1%.
-The industrial application segment contributed 39% of the Group revenue.
+Industrial application segment has been impacted hardly in 2020 due to projects and investment of our customers had been stagnant.
+Segment sales reported at HK\$79.2 million compared to HK\$112.6 million in 2019.
+The industrial application segment contributed 34% of the Group revenue.